ONKAr156/Camera-opration/README.md

 ## Camera Application
 This is a simple project that demonstrates how to use the camera in a Progressive Web Application (PWA) using vanilla JavaScript.
-The application allows users to take photos using their device's camera and save them to their device's photo gallery.
+The application allows users to take photos using their device's camera.

 ## Technologies Used
 The following technologies were used to build this application: